Roybin0/minesweeper-game/README.md

 ### Other Code

 * Code for validation functions has been adapted from Code Institute's Love Sandwiches project which can be found [here](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode).
+* Code for the deployment terminal has ben provided by Code Institute.

 ### Acknowledgements